2014 Nottingham Challenge

 The 2014 Nottingham Challenge (known for sponsorship reasons as the Aegon Nottingham Challenge) was a professional tennis tournament played on outdoor grass courts.
 It was the fourth edition of the tournament and part of the 2014 ATP Challenger Tour and the 2014 ITF Women's Circuit, offering a total of €64,000 for the men and $50,000 for the women in prize money.
 It took place in Nottingham, United Kingdom, on 9–15 June 2014.

+The men's singles event was won by then-teen Nick Kyrgios, who was awarded a wildcard entrance to the Wimbledon Championship as a result.
+Jarmila Gajdosova, who won the women's singles, was also awarded a Wimbledon wildcard.